 Purpose, Scope And Applicability

-(1) The purpose of this division is to provide owners and operators of Oregon Title V Operating Permit program sources and the Department with the criteria and procedures to determine emissions and fees based on air emissions and specific activities.
+(1) The purpose of this division is to provide owners and operators of Oregon Title V Operating Permit program sources and DEQ with the criteria and procedures to determine emissions and fees based on air emissions and specific activities.

 (2) This division applies to Oregon Title V Operating Permit program sources as defined in OAR 340-200-0020.